zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 - This extension uses [goreturns](https://github.com/sqs/goreturns) tool by default to format your files and auto import missing packages.
 Since this tool doesn't support modules, the auto import feature on file save no longer works.
 - Add the setting `"go.formatTool": "goimports"` and then use `Go: Install/Update Tools` to install/update `goimports` as it has recently added support for modules.

+### `Find References` doesn't work!

+The language server `gopls` doesn't yet support the `Find References` feature which makes us fall back to `guru` which has not been updated to support modules.
+See https://github.com/golang/go/issues/24661 for the list of Go tools being tracked to add module support

 ## Updates as of 0.10.2
 The below settings are set by default, so you don't need to add them specifically to get the adding of missing imports and removal of unused imports feature when you save your file while using `gopls`
 ```